Accuris-Technologies-Ltd/dnsbl-check/README.md

 - `smtp_port` - The SMTP port of your email provider
 - `smtp_username` - The username for the SMTP server
 - `smtp_password` - The password for the SMTP server
+- `ip_list` - The list of IP addresses or ranges you want to check.
+The IPs should be provided as strings in standard IPv4 format or CIDR notation.

 Make sure that the sender email is allowed to send emails via the specified SMTP server.